 Due to the low height needed for SOG it is possible to stack two set-ups at once on shelves above each other, pushing your use of available space even further.
 It is also ideal for micro grows in a grow tent or closet.

-It is worth keeping the EC (electrical conductivity/nutrient strength) of your feed down since the plants will be small anyway.
+It is worth keeping the electrical conductivity, or EC (nutrient strength) of your feed down since the plants will be small anyway.
 Keeping the flowering EC level at 1.3 is great in a fast-flowing system.
 The plants don’t need more than that, and the low EC helps prevent nutrient lockout and salt accumulation.
 Flush as normal, around 10 days before you harvest.

 Advantages to the Sea of Green Method